 Keyboard ALT + g to toggle grid overlay

-The AU Las Vegas 2018 Call for Proposals (CFP) opens in May.
+The AU Las Vegas 2018 Call for Proposals (CFP) opens May 14 and closes June 11.

 Class proposals are submitted through the Call for Proposals site.
 You'll need an Autodesk ID to log in.
 If you don’t have an Autodesk ID, you can create an account when you submit your proposal.
 It’s easy to do and just takes a minute.
 For more information, read the Autodesk Account FAQ.

 As many as you like—there’s no limit.
 However, if you’ve never presented at AU, it’s unlikely that more than one proposal will be accepted.

 How about a follow-up class instead?
 Repeat classes are unlikely to be selected.
 However, we encourage proposals that build on previous topics, business practices, or product workflows.
 Most AU conference sessions are available online.
 We suggest becoming familiar with existing content on the AU website relevant to your industry or workflows.

 AU selects conference classes based on a number of criteria.
 We consider the overall strength of a proposal and its relevance to today's industry trends and best practices; whether the proposal builds on existing knowledge and practices found through AU online; the extent to which the proposal creates pathways for future learning; and the speaker’s communication skills, technical expertise, and relevant background and experience.
 If available, survey results from previous AU events are also considered.
-In 2017, community voting on submitted proposals was another factor considered during the selection process.
+Community voting on submitted proposals has been another factor considered during the selection process.

 You must submit the initial class proposal as an individual.
 If your class is approved, you’ll be able to add the names of co-presenters and/or panelists online in the Speaker Resource Center.
 The additional speakers will be listed in the class schedule.
 Only primary speakers receive a free conference pass or are eligible for honorarium payments; co-speakers do not receive these benefits.